fickryiman/awesome-books/README.md

 - 3: Create a complete website with navigation.
 - 4: Using Javascript Class
 - 5: Refactor code with ES6 module
-- 4: Using Javascript Class
-- 5: Refactor code with ES6 module

 Will start by building the core functionalities and ignoring how the website looks.
 At the very beginning the website will look similar to the UI below.
 Note that it is plain HTML with no styling, but it will allow to add and remove books from the list!